What does a Oil Change Technician do?

 How to become a Oil Change Technician?

-- Stay updated: The automotive industry is always changing.
-Keep learning about new technologies and techniques.
-Attend workshops and training sessions.
+- Stay Updated: Keep learning about new technologies and methods in automotive maintenance.
+Attend workshops and training sessions to stay current.

 How long does it take to become a Oil Change Technician?